secretflow/spu/CONTRIBUTING.md

 https://brew.sh/

 # Install dependencies
+# Be aware, brew may install a newer version of bazel, when that happens bazel will give an error message during build.
 # Please follow instructions in the error message to install the required version
 brew install bazelisk cmake ninja libomp wget